When to Use Interfaces

 - Interfaces should be as small as possible, because the bigger the interface, the weaker the abstraction

+In most cases we should return concrete implementations, not interfaces.
 Returning concrete types means that we can add new methods without breaking backward compatibility.
-Also, clients can use all the methods of the type, not just the one defined in interface
+Also, clients can use all the methods of the type, not just the one defined in the interface

 There are exceptions in the standard library, for example error